ernierasta/pnp-howto/README.md

 ##### When duplex printing is used?

 * For every form of "quick printing".
 When someone wants to play as soon as possible and do not care about perfect build.
+Also when someone wants to print only fronts of your components.
 * If someone has:
   - double-sided photo paper,
   - linen or other decorated thick paper.